geevans/GetLit-DATA305/prompt_log.md

       }}
       """

 As I was developing this prompt, I realized this strategy wasn't necessarily going to give me the reliable results an evaluation model should, for the same reason that LLM-based scoring wouldn't have done as well as deterministic scoring in Stage 2.5.
 Because LLMs are probabalistic, there's a loss of consistency and formulaic logic -- which are two things an evaluation process must have to successfully do their job and evaluate all curricula the same.
 For this reason, I decided to switch my evaluation process and instead create a separate evaluation framework -- outside of my main file, and create personas that I could run through the pipeline.
-To do this, I started by creating a new file called eval_framework.ipynb.
+To do this, I started by creating a new file called evaluation_framework.ipynb.

 ---
 ## Entry 13: Stage #4